 - 5 pinches Stevia Powder

-- some oil or coconut butter, melted to coat the inside of the iron waffle maker
+- Oil or coconut butter melted to coat the inside of the iron waffle maker

 Build your own waffle board

 - Your favorite sweet toppings: sliced bananas, kiwis, mandarins or clementines, grapefruits, pomegranate, mango, berries, fresh figs, pears, apples, persimmons—pick what you like or what's in season.

 - Extra toppings: dried fruits like dates or apricots, seeds, and nuts like dates, walnuts, almonds, hazelnuts, Brazil nuts, pumpkin seeds

 - Your spreads like maple syrup, honey, jam or jelly, compote, melted (coconut) butter, whatever you fancy.

 - Yogurts, whip cream, nut butter, or crunchy granola

 - Preheat your waffle maker and choose setting number 7 (or highest setting).